saif01/s_h_shop_management/WORK_PLAN.md

 - [ ] Review profit margins
 - [ ] Check slow-moving products
 - [ ] Review user access and permissions
-- [ ] Full system backup
+- [ ] Full system backup (contact administrator)
-- [ ] Review and archive old data if needed

 ---

-**End of Work Plan**
+**End of User Guide**

-*This document should be updated as the system evolves.
-Keep it current with any new features or workflow changes.*
+*This guide helps you use the Shop Management System effectively.
+If you need help, contact your system administrator.*